 Collect on Delivery (COD) is available for domestic parcel shipments (option is not available at non-automated post office), for an additional fee.
 All COD item will be carded (no delivery to the door).
-Before the item is handed over to the addressee, the addressee or the addressee’s representative must pay the COD amount as specified by the shipper on the Collect on Delivery form/shipping label.
+Before the item is handed over to the addressee, the addressee or the addressee’s representative must pay the COD amount as specified by the shipper on the shipping label.
 After collection, the COD funds are submitted to the shipper by cheque or electronic fund transfer and may be subject to a remittance delay of 10 business days.
 COD is available for transactions of up to $5,000.

-A shipper cannot send items that have not been requested by the addressee or use COD services to collect funds owing to the customer (shipper) from a previous transaction.
+A shipper cannot send items that have not been requested by the addressee or use the COD option to collect funds owing to the customer (shipper) from a previous transaction.
 All money orders, bank drafts and certified cheques for the collected amount must be made payable to Canada Post.
 The shipper assumes all risks associated with payments by money order, bank draft and certified cheque.

 A COD item cannot be returned or refunded through Canada Post once it has been accepted by the addressee.